pradeep-tiwari/oui/CONTRIBUTING.md

 1. Create branch: `git checkout -b username/branch-name`
 2. Make and commit your changes
-3. Update `CHANGELOG.md` and note your changes underneath the "Unreleased" section:
+3. Update `CHANGELOG.md` and note your changes underneath the "Unreleased" section (please do not add a new version number here, this is done during release):

     ```
     ## Unreleased